-Audited financial statements are an important product tool for farm co-ops.
-We take great pride to ensure the information included in those statements is presented fairly in all material respects.
-We believe in transparent communication with management and ultimately to the board of directors.
+Audited financial statements are an important tool offered as part of our farm co-op financial services.
+We believe in transparent communication with management and the board of directors, and take great pride to ensure the information in those statements is presented fairly in all material respects.

-Our standard audit procedures include a financial ratio analysis that charts a cooperative’s financial progress.
-It also includes insights including key ratios and why they have changed from prior years to help you better manage the liquidity, cash flow, and growth of the cooperative.
+Our standard audit procedures include a financial ratio analysis to chart a cooperative’s financial progress.
+It also includes insights, such as key ratios and why they have changed from prior years to help you better manage the liquidity, cash flow, and growth of your farm co-op.

 The best approach to tax planning is to understand your organization’s immediate and long-term goals through regular interactions.
 We strive to develop a relationship of communication that allows for proactive identification and solutions for tax hurdles and opportunities.